Gradient Inversion Attack on Graph Neural Networks: Additional Graph Classification results on TUDatasets

-{In this scenario, since the attacker has no knowledge of the graph data, we try different settings and observe their effects on the recovery.}
+\paragraph{Graph Attacker-GN.} {In this scenario, since the attacker has no knowledge of the graph data, we try different settings and observe their effects on the reconstruction.} To improve the attack for Graph Attacker-GN where we have no prior knowledge of the graph, we utilize various initialization and thresholding strategies.
+Specifically, since the optimization process given in the algorithms can be greatly improved by utilizing different starting points, we initialize the dummy node feature and adjacency matrices with different values.
+In the case of thresholding, instead of sampling the edges given the probabilistic adjacency matrix $\hat{\mathbf{A}}^{P+1}$, we use various threshold values to sample edges.

-\textbf{The effect of initialization:} As already been discovered by previous studies~\cite{gupta2022recovering,inverting}, the quality of recovery to a large degree can depend on the initialization.
-The closer the initialization is to the original data, the better the recovery.
+\textbf{The effect of initialization:} Previous studies have established that the quality of reconstruction heavily depends on the initialization \citep{gupta2022recovering, inverting}.
+The closer the initialization is to the original data, the better the reconstruction.
 An initialization value of $0.1$ implies that all the entries of $\hat{\mathbf{X}}$ and $\hat{\mathbf{A}}$ are initialized to $0.1$ and similarly $\mathcal{N}(0,1)$ implies that all entries are initialized from the standard normal distribution. { Since the values of $\mathbf{X}$ and $\mathbf{A}$ lie in the range $[0,1]$ for all three datasets, we tested the effect of different initialization points in the same range.
 Specifically, we tested the initialization values as $\{0,0.1,0.5,1,\mathcal{N}(0,1)\}$.
 The results of the attack with different initialization strategies is shown in Table \ref{result:table_init_all}.
 The leftmost column gives the initialization values of the dummy adjacency and node feature matrices.
 For the adjacency matrix, the results are listed with and without thresholding.
 Similar to Scenario 2, we apply min-max normalization (before thresholding) and a threshold value of $0.5$ is chosen.
 A more compact version of the results showing the best performance over all initialization strategies is shown in Table \ref{result:table_init_best}.
-It can be observed that for GraphSAGE, the attack can accurately recover both $\mathbf{X}$ and $\mathbf{A}$ in the MUTAG and FRANKENSTEIN datasets.
-While using GCN, even though $\mathbf{X}$ cannot be recovered, $\mathbf{A}$ can be recovered accurately.
+It can be observed that for GraphSAGE, the attack can accurately reconstruct both $\mathbf{X}$ and $\mathbf{A}$ in the MUTAG and FRANKENSTEIN datasets.
+While using GCN, even though $\mathbf{X}$ cannot be recovered, $\mathbf{A}$ can be reconstructed accurately.